Tag: skincare routine

 Finding the right skincare routine for acne-prone skin can feel overwhelming, especially with so many products claiming to “clear skin fast.”
 The truth is, most skin improves with a simple, consistent routine using gentle, non-comedogenic products.

-In this guide, I’ll break down an easy skincare routine using affordable and trusted brands like CeraVe, La Roche-Posay, The Ordinary, and Medicube—perfect for beginners.
+In this guide, I’ll break down an easy skincare routine for acne-prone skin using affordable and trusted brands like CeraVe, La Roche-Posay, The Ordinary, and Medicube—perfect for beginners.

-Step 1: Cleansing Oil (Night Routine – Optional but Powerful)
+Step 1 of Skincare Routine for Acne-Prone Skin: Cleansing Oil (Night Routine – Optional but Powerful)

 A cleansing oil is used first at night to remove sunscreen, makeup, and excess oil that can clog pores.
 This step helps prevent breakouts by ensuring your skin is fully clean before your second cleanse.